 I would loosely define an intentional agent as an entity that is a causation in itself and that has goals to sustain itself.

-This interpretation allows to say, for instance, that the universe itself knows the causality to itself, it is itself, thus an intentional agent.
+This interpretation allows saying, for instance, that the universe itself knows the causality to itself, it is itself, thus an emergent intentional agent.
 This is imprecise and I’m willing to leave it at that because the lines between layers are themselves fuzzy.

 What constitutes free will then?
 It is the ability that an agent posses to interact within its level of existence, be it another intentional agent or not, for its own causation and not one of another agent on the same level.
 According to this, free will comes and goes, regardless of determinism or not.
 The “would you have done otherwise” would depend on the scenario.

 Moreover, we could conjecture that this doesn’t have to stop at the

 human level.
 Philosophical zombies could have free will, the Chinese

 room thought experiment would be useless to bring in discussions too.

 We could go a step further and count in entities which lives are slower.
 Why limit it to one being, why not say that an entity could be composed of many living beings.
 What about considering the conglomeration of all the trees on earth as one intentional agent (sometimes called holobiont).

 I digress, nebulosity doesn’t equate with non-sense.
 It’s a well-chosen